 The National Council on the Environment, which is the advisory and consultative body of the Government in environmental matters.
 The Council has a wide range of rights at its disposal to elaborate comments on draft legislative proposals, concepts relating to the environment or plans and programmes with a likely significant impact on the environment.
 It may also submit proposals to the Government.
 The Council has 21 elected (delegated) members; environmental NGOs, industrial and trade associations (elected in the manner determined by them) and representatives of the fields of science participate in an equal proportion.

 The Gene-technological Advisory Committee, which delivers an opinion on all applications for the authorization of activities involving genetically modified organisms.
-Environmental NGOs participate in the work of the Committee through four joint representatives.
+Environmental civil organizations participate in the work of the Committee through four joint representatives.
+The Advisory Committee operates with 17 personnel.

 The Inter-ministerial Coordination Committee on Chemical Safety, which has been established to ensure the coordination of the various tasks relating to chemical safety and to enhance the efficiency of decision-making.
 The Committee has the right of initiative and can make comments with regard to any proposal concerning the adoption and review of legislative or individual measures concerning chemical safety.
-NGOs operating in the field of the manufacturing of environmental, chemical products and scientific NGOs are represented in the work of the committee in the manner and number set out by Government Decree 188/2000 (XI.
+NGOs operating in the field of the manufacturing of environmental, chemical products and scientific civil organizations are represented in the work of the committee in the manner and number set out by Government Decree 188/2000 (XI.
 8.) on the detailed rules of the activities of the inter-ministerial committee operating in the field of chemical safety.

 The Eco-label Assessment Committee, which ensures that the use of eco-labels is subject to a series of environmental and other conditions (assessment conditions) that are fixed in relation to individual product categories.
 These conditions are determined and reviewed at least every five years by the Assessment Committee.
 Environmental, consumer protection NGOs, economic, trade and chamber associations are represented by one delegate each in the work of the Assessment Committee.
 The committee also functions as a general consultative forum within the EU eco-label system.